khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Coinbase](https://user-images.githubusercontent.com/46355364/207841901-647f0aef-0c74-454d-b99e-367d784259f0.png)

 Follow the instructions to obtain the credentials for the specific account.
-Enter the three values into the OpenBB Terminal by typing:
+Enter the three values into the Finance Analysis by typing:

 ```console
 /keys/coinbase -k REPLACE_WITH_KEY -s REPLACE_WITH_SECRET -p REPLACE_WITH_PASSPHRASE